-New to the landscape of 'mental illness' are the terms, 'Mental Wellbeing' and 'Recovery' which acknowledge that everyone has a mental health and those people with mental illness can recover and live productive lives.
-Mental illness affects people in all age groups and stages of life across society, impacting upon family life, friends and relationships, education, finding work, working, caring for others, leisure pursuits and retirement, as well as the impacts purely characteristic of the disorder.
+New to the landscape of 'Mental Illness' are the terms, 'Mental Wellbeing' and 'Recovery' which acknowledge that everyone has a mental health and those people with mental illness can recover and live productive lives.
+Mental illness affects people in all ages and stages of life, across society, impacting upon family life, friends and relationships, education, finding work, working, caring for others, leisure pursuits and retirement, as well as the impacts purely characteristic of the disorder.

-The data and datasets set out and explored here are not the full picture of mental health in Kent and her NHS CCGs.
-Therefore this needs assessment will only contribute to a wider assessment of population-based need which is beyond the scope of this report.
+The data and datasets set out and explored here are not the full picture of mental health in Kent and her NHS CCG's.
+Therefore this Needs Assessment will only to contribute to a wider assessment of population-based need which is beyond the scope of this report.
 This will require discussion with commissioners, service providers, patients, carers and others to:

-- evaluate existing services, - understand capacity and pathways, in relation to evidence of best practice, - understand patient perspectives and - take account views of patients and their carers on different aspects of care and support.
+- Evaluate existing services, - Understand capacity and pathways, in relation to evidence of best practice, - Understand patient perspectives and - Take account views of patients and their carers on different aspects of care and support.

-This needs assessment will cover the adult 'working age' population and will not assess needs of Children and Young People.
-This will be tackled in an update of the Children & Young People's Mental Health Needs Assessment in 2014.
-However some elements will be tackled here, such as self-harm.
-This report will not assess the needs of dementia sufferers.
-It will touch briefly on the mental health of older people - but this is an area that demands a needs assessment of its own.
+This needs assessment will cover the Adult 'Working Age' population and will not assess needs of Children and Young People.
+This will be tackled in an update of the Children and Young People's Mental Health Needs Assessment in 2014.
+However some elements will be tackled here, such as Self Harm.
+This report will not assess the needs of Dementia sufferers.
+It will touch briefly on the mental health of Older People- but this is an area that demands a needs assessment of it's own.
 Where possible we have compared local data to national or regional figures.
-Occasionally it is not possible to break data down to CCG level for Health and Wellbeing Boards and countywide data is also provided.
+Occasionally it is not possible to break data down to CCG level for Health and Well Being Boards and County wide data is also provided.

-Changes brought in to effect from April 2013 through the Health and Social Care Act now place the responsibility for local public health with Kent County Council.
-The close working relationship with the NHS continues through the provision of public health support and advice to seven clinical commissioning groups covering the areas: Dartford, Gravesham & Swanley; West Kent; Swale; Ashford; Canterbury & Coastal; South Kent Coast; and Thanet CCGs.
+Changes brought in to effect from April 2013 through the health and social care act now place the responsibility for local public health with Kent County Council.
+The close working relationship with the NHS continues through the provision of public health support and advice to seven clinical commissioning groups covering the area, Dartford,Gravesham &Swanley CCG, West Kent CCG, Swale CCG, Ashford CCG, Canterbury and Coastal CCG, South Kent Coast CCG and Thanet CCG.